Kelvin-Froude wake patterns of a traveling pressure disturbance: Effects of finite size and shape: sharp boundaries

+Here, we plot the stationary phase curve (\ref{stationary_phase_general}) in grayscale and denote wave numbers $k_n$ visible in the range $1 \leqslant k \leqslant k_{max}$ with colored circles, which we annotate with their index $n$.
+Red and orange circles correspond to dd and tt interference effects, respectively.

-If $\pi^{2}F^{4}>3/2$ or $F>0.624$ all the wave numbers belong to the descending, $k>3/2$, part of the curve and represent the dd interference effects.
-An example is shown in Figure \ref{flow}a.
-Opaque grayscale is used for the curve of the stationary phase (\ref{stationary_phase_general}), and the wave numbers $k_{n}$ visible within the $1\leqslant k \leqslant 128$ range are shown as solid red circles.
-The numbers next to the circles are the subscripts in $k_{n}$ labeling the fringes.
+If $\pi^{2}F^{4}>3/2$ or $F>0.624$ all the wave numbers belong to the descending, $k>3/2$, part of the curve and represent the dd interference effects (Figure~\ref{flow}a).
 The entire interference pattern is confined within a wedge of an angle given by Eq.(\ref{inner_angle}) with